 Develops and deploys a layered Ballistic Missile Defense System to defend the United States, its deployed forces, allies, and friends from ballistic missile attacks of all ranges and in all phases of flight.

-Strategic Intelligence Analysis Cell
+Strategic Intelligence and Analysis Cell

 Provides an operational, technical, and threat-informed analytic foundation for DoD investment decisions to restore technical overmatch to the Joint Force.